 Steller Sea Lion – On average there were 97 (std ± 24) individuals counted, with the high count of 120 on the 28th.

 Northern Elephant Seal – Numbers increased throughout the month with the arrival of more breeding age animals.
 There was an average count of 100 (std ± 20) individuals with a high count of 121 individuals on the 28th.
-By the end of the month there were 54 cows, 34 pups, 3 weaned pups, and 6 large males on SEFI, and 40 cows, 27 pup, 2 weaned pups and 6 large males on WEI.
+Thus far, we have recorded XX pups on SEFI and XX pups on WEI.
+By the end of the month there were 54 cows, 34 pups, 3 weaned pups, and 6 large males on SEFI, and 40 cows, 27 pups, 2 weaned pups and 6 large males on WEI.

 Harbor Seal – On average there were 29 (std ± 27) individuals counted, with a high count of 61 on the 21st.

-Northern Fur Seal – Numbers were very low for the first half of the month and then increases again afterwards.
+Northern Fur Seal – Numbers were very low for the first half of the month and then increased afterwards.
 On average there were 111 (std ± 31) individuals counted, with the high count of 151 observed on the 21st.
 On the two trips to WEI, there were 254 and 375 individuals counted.

 Cetaceans

 Standard Survey – 29 one-hour standard whale watches were conducted this month from the Lighthouse using the Spotter App.
 Large numbers of Gray Whales were observed later in the month.
 Humpback Whales were seen intermittently throughout the month.
+A blue whale was seen on the 19th.

 Sharks